 There are many reasons why people chose to grow kitchen herb garden.
 They produce organic and healthy harvests and are cheap as well.
 They are easy to grow and all they need is sunlight and warmth.
 In case your kitchen lacks direct sunlight, you might place your herb in other rooms as well.
-Now, we’re going to give you a brief explanation on how to start your own kitchen herb.
+Now, we’re going to give you a brief explanation on how to start your own kitchen herb garden.

-The first step of growing kitchen herb is deciding what plants we want to grow.
+The first step of growing kitchen herbs is deciding what plants we want to grow.
 The answer is simple; start with whatever you prefer to eat.
 Search on internet to find out what seeds or seedlings produce your favorite dish, and buy them at your local gardener.

 The second step is to choose whether you need seeds or seedlings.
 You can buy seed packets, or buy herb seedling from local shops.
 If your choice is seedlings, make sure that the plant is not rootbound by checking the plant’s bottom.

 Third step is to choose the seeds/seedlings that you want to buy.
 The most used seeds are Basil, Chives, Cilantro, Mint, Oregano, Parsley, etc. Ask your local gardener or look up online which one would be a better choice to produce the harvests you desire.